Airdate: 10/01/1986

 It seems like Scotty is a bad presence: when there’s a sport assignment where he’s involved, the subject of the assignment always loses.

-But Scotty and Diane decide to adopt Todd all the same.
+But Scotty and Diane decide to adopt Todd after the race.

-And, just like on the Deke’s assignment, everybody is happy.
+And, just like on the Deke’s assignment, everybody is happy all the same.

 At least now they are not pretending to clap.